ucla-vision/xivo/wiki.md

 ### Example

-From the project root directory, run the estimator with configuration specified by the option `-cfg cfg/vio.json` on the `room6` sequence (option `-seq room6`) which resides in directory `$DATAROOT` (option `-root $DATAROOT`) as the following:
+From the project root directory, run the estimator with configuration specified by the option `-cfg cfg/vio.json` on the `data9_workbench` sequence (option `-seq data9_workbench`) which resides in directory `$DATAROOT` (option `-root $DATAROOT`) as the following:

 ```
-bin/vio -cfg cfg/vio.json -root $DATAROOT -seq room6 -out out_state
+bin/vio -cfg cfg/vio.json -root $DATAROOT -seq data9_workbench -out out_state -dataset xivo
 ```

 where estimated states are saved to the output file `out_state`.

-For detailed usage of the application, see the flags defined at the beginning of the application source file `src/app/singlethread_vio.cpp`.
+For detailed usage of the application, see the flags defined at the beginning of the application source file `src/app/vio.cpp`.

 ### System logging